CommWebTeam/mathml_formatter/README.md

 You can adjust these values in the format_summations() function in mathml_helpers.js.

-The tool searches for summations using the keyword *&lt;mo&gt; stretchy="false"*, then looks for the next mrow tags that have the same indentation as the keyword to add the padding around.
+The tool searches for summations using the keyword `<mo stretchy="false">`, then looks for the next mrow tags that have the same indentation as the keyword to add the padding around.
 Since it matches opening and closing tags based on them having the same indentation, it requires proper HTML indentation (you can apply this in Dreamweaver through Edit -> Code -> Apply Source Formatting).

 # Working with MathML when converting Word documents